woocommerce/woocommerce-admin/README.md

 ### Testing
 #### End-to-end tests
 Tests live in `./tests/e2e`.
+An existing build is required prior running, please refer to the section above for steps.
 E2E tests have their own Docker container to run the WordPress server.
 Start the server using:
 ```
 npm run docker:up